 For many years, Lisa has been at the forefront of social media.
 Her expertise lies in hooking an audience and keeping them engaged.

 Are you interested in finding out more?
 Let’s get started with the interview.

 1. Hi Lisa, It’s great to have you here.
 Before becoming a social media expert, your early history appears interesting.
 Tell us more about it.

 When I was 14, I started delivering weekly newspapers.
 Then I started typing their classified ads in that newspaper.
 As a graphic artist, they taught me how to make ads, and I fell in love with making ads because I’ve always been artistic.

 During my early 20s, I worked as an art director at another weekly newspaper.
-After that, I got a degree in fine arts, going part-time while working full time.
+After that, I got a degree in fine arts while working full-time.

 Later, I got into sales and marketing at newspapers.